Are you interested in regrowing your very own vegetables?

 - Organic fertilizer

-How to regrow it:
+How to regrow pineapple from scraps:

 - Cut the top part of the leaves cluster off about 1/2 inch below the base.